Oil pastel: Use

-Oil pastels can be used directly in dry form; when done lightly, the resulting effects are similar to oil paints.
+Oil pastels may be used directly in dry form; when done lightly, the resulting effects are similar to oil paints.
 Heavy build-ups can create an almost impasto effect.
 Once applied to a surface, the oil pastel pigment can be manipulated with a brush moistened in white spirit, turpentine, linseed oil, or another type of vegetable oil or solvent.
 Alternatively, the drawing surface can be oiled before drawing or the pastel itself can be dipped in oil.
 Some of these solvents pose serious health concerns.